jcwilk/bueller/README.markdown

-# Bueller: Craft the absolute perfect RubyGem
+# Bueller: A Tool for Crafting Gems Along With Bundler

 Bueller provides two things: